-FG Article NC Article Title Para.
-Remark The Network Code on Electricity Balancing shall require that, no later than two years after its entry into force, the multilateral TSO-TSO model with common merit order list is implemented for the exchange of balancing energy from resources that are used as replacement reserves.
-Article 12 Regional Integration Model for Replacement Reserves The multilateral TSO-TSO model with common merit order list for RR will be implemented 2 years and 6 months after entry into force of the NC EB The Network Code on Electricity Balancing shall require that, no later than four years after its entry into force, the multilateral TSO-TSO model with common merit order list is extended to balancing energy from resources that are used as manually activated frequency restoration reserves.
-Article 14 Regional Integration Model for Frequency Restoration Reserves with Manual Activation The multilateral TSO-TSO model with common merit order list for FRRm will be implemented 3 years and 6 months after entry into force of the NC EB The Network Code on Electricity Balancing shall foresee that, at these stages, TSOs may decide not to share a certain amount of the most expensive balancing energy bids gathered in their control area in the common merit order list.
-Article 12 Regional Integration Model for Replacement Reserves See also article 13 Regional Integration Model for Frequency Restoration Reserves with Manual Activation and article 39 General Provisions on Activation of Balancing Energy The Network Code on Electricity Balancing shall specify the criteria and general methodology for defining the volume of unshared bids, which shall take into account the availability (e.g. using a statistical or probabilistic approach) of the bids from the common merit order list.
-The total volume of unshared bids (i.e. most expensive and specific) shall not exceed the volumes of reserves defined by the dimensioning rules foreseen in Article 39 General provisions Article 39 General 10 See also article 5 Consultation and article 6 Regulatory Approvals the Network Code on Load Frequency Control and Reserves. provisions
+FG Article ı NC Article Title Para.
+Remark The Network Code on Electricity Balancing shall require that, no later than two Article 12 The multilateral TSO-TSO model years after its entry into force, the multilateral TSO-TSO model with common Regional with common merit order list for RR merit order list is implemented for the exchange of balancing energy from Integration will be implemented 2 years and 6 resources that are used as replacement reserves.
+Model for months after entry into force of the Replacement NC EB Reserves - Lui - L The Network Code on Electricity Balancing shall require that, no later than four Article 14 The multilateral TSO-TSO model years after its entry into force, the multilateral TSO-TSO model with common Regional with common merit order list for merit order list is extended to balancing energy from resources that are used Integration FRRm will be implemented 3 years as manually activated frequency restoration reserves.
+Model for and 6 months after entry into force F Frequency of the NC EB ı Restoration F Reserves with s Manual Activation The Network Code on Electricity Balancing shall foresee that, at these stages, Article 12 See also article 13 Regional TSOs may decide not to share a certain amount of the most expensive Regional Integration Model for Frequency balancing energy bids gathered in their control area in the common merit Integration Restoration Reserves with Manual order list.
+Model for Activation and article 39 General Replacement Provisions on Activation of Reserves Balancing Energy The Network Code on Electricity Balancing shall specify the criteria and general A Article 39 10 See also article 5 Consultation and methodology for defining the volume of unshared bids, which shall take into General article 6 Regulatory Approvals account the availability (e.g. using a statistical or probabilistic approach) of the , provisions bids from the common merit order list.
+The total volume of unshared bids (i.e. most expensive and specific) shall not / Article 39 10 exceed the volumes of reserves defined by the dimensioning rules foreseen in General the Network Code on Load Frequency Control and Reserves. provisions